gershnik/sys_string/doc/Building.md

 ## Older compilers

-To use this library with CLang 13-15 (XCode 13-14) you will need some workarounds.
-By default, `libc++` that ships with these compilers has the standard C++ ranges, that this library depends on, disabled.
+To use this library with Clang 13-15 (Xcode 13-14), you will need some workarounds.
+By default, `libc++` that ships with these compilers disables the standard C++ ranges library that `sys_string` depends on.
-You can work around it in two ways:
+You can work around this in two ways:
-1. Include sys_String headers _before_ any standard library ones
+1. Include `sys_string` headers _before_ any standard library ones
-2. Enable it yourself.
-Something like this before including any standard library headers:
+2. Enable ranges yourself.
+You can use something like this before including any standard library headers:
 ```cpp
 #include <version>